Menu

 header photo

-Disability Awareness Program & Training for Youth
+Disability Awareness Practical Teaching for Youth Tailored K-12

-Gina, holding a plaque with the accessible wheelchair symbol.
-She is standing in front of the class with props behind her to teach the students what disabilities are and what they are not.I have been delivering a disability awareness program to youth in Greater Victoria schools, grades Kindergarten through 8, since 2019.
-As of February 2023, I have proudly presented to over 100 classes!
-I teach based on my 30 years of lived experience with disabilities as I promote dignity, respect, equality, understanding, and kindness.
 I provide a safe, comfortable, and non-judgmental environment for students to express their curiosity, have a positive experience and ask any question they may have.
-Youth in attendance learn valuable and helpful lessons on disabilities that they will be able to use for the rest of their lives when communicating with, interacting with, and assisting people living with disabilities.
-This includes learning practical ways to be supportive of their classmates who have a disability.
+Youth in attendance learn valuable and helpful lessons on our IDEAL principles (Inclusion, Diversity, Equity, Accessibility and Language) concepts that they will be able to use for the rest of their lives when interacting with people who navigate life differently.
+This includes learning practical ways to be supportive of their classmates who have a disability, difference or diverse ability.

 Youth adapt table display.
 Props and material are displayed on a table with a covering saying.aDAPT DiverseAbilities.ca.
 There is a sign language and braille poster behind the table that is part of the program teaching.

 Most disabilities are non-apparent.
 Students learn how to recognize this and how to be supportive of their classmates and others who may have either a non-apparent or an apparent disability, and need to do things differently to accomplish a task.
-Students learn new ways to problem solve and how to be more inclusive of people with disabilities.
+Students learn new ways to problem solve and how to be more inclusive of people with diverse abilities.

 Accessibility is more than a parking spot, ramp, or a bathroom.
 They learn that accessibility applies to websites and everyday use products, and the reality of people being excluded from buying or using a product because it lacks necessary accessible features.
 Students have brilliant minds and some may put this information to use in the future to develop products and tools with accessibility in mind!